NATIONAL ROUTES

 Riverina Hwy - Bethanga Bridge to Deniliquin.
 Rather haphazardly signed east of Albury.

 This route wasn't fully signed until the mid 1990's when the last remaining section was sealed.
-IN 1998/99 the route was replaced by the B64 designation.
+In 1998/99 the route was replaced by the B64 designation.

 This route has never been fully signed, with the NSW section still largely unsealed.
 The Victorian leg of the route was replaced by the B75 designation in 1998/99.